Lion’s Mane mushrooms are well named. These beautiful white, “toothed” mushrooms really do look like a lion’s mane!

 These are just a few of the many benefits Lion’s Mane can bring your dog.

 Note: Always cook mushrooms for your dog.
-They can be indigestible and cause upset tummy if you give them raw.
+They can be indigestible and cause digestive upset if you give them raw.

 But for the best results, give your dog a good Lion’s Mane supplement.
 Choose a mushroom supplement with no fillers.

-Caution: Make sure your supplement is made from whole fruiting bodies, not mycelium.
+Caution: Make sure any medicinal mushroom supplement you buy is made from whole fruiting bodies, not mycelium.
 Many mushroom supplements are just mycelium.
 Mycelium is higher in starch and lower in the beta glucans that make medicinal mushrooms so healthy!
 Much of the research cited above was done with extracts from whole fruiting mushrooms.